How to (Un-) Quantum Mechanics: Phase Space

-Since a general distribution $\rho(\psi)$ in phase space implies an infinite amount of information~\footnote{ That the ``quantum state'' contains infinite information is the content of a Hardy's theorem~\cite{Hardy,JenningsLeifer}. }, it is convenient and required to reduce the complexity of the description.
-A common way to describe phase space distributions is to characterize their respective size in either direction.
-The size is usually measured by the (square root of) the second moments~\footnote{ Mathematically it is well-known that reasonable distributions with finite moments are completely and uniquely determined by their moments.}.
-The matrix of second moments $\Sigma$ is given by \begeq \Sigma_{ij}\equiv\langle\psi_i\psi_j\rangle=\langle\psi\psi^T\rangle\,, \endeq where the embracing angles indicate some (yet unspecified) average~\footnote{ We leave aside subtleties of possible interpretations of how to obtain and understand this average.
+Since a general distribution $\rho(\psi)$ in phase space implies an infinite amount of information~\footnote{ That the ``quantum state'' contains infinite information is the content of a Hardy's theorem~\cite{Hardy,JenningsLeifer}. }, it is required to drastically reduce the complexity of the description.
+A common way to describe distributions is to evaluate their respective ``size'' in either direction.
+The most common method to measure the size of a distribution is the use of (the square-root of) second moments~\footnote{ Mathematically it is well-known that reasonable distributions with finite moments are completely and uniquely determined by their moments.}.
+The matrix of the most important second moments $\Sigma$, for instance, is given by \begeq \Sigma_{ij}\equiv\langle\psi_i\psi_j\rangle=\langle\psi\psi^T\rangle\,, \endeq where the embracing angles indicate some (yet unspecified) average~\footnote{ We leave aside subtleties of possible interpretations of how to obtain and understand this average.
 At this point it suffices to agree that one can average over an ensemble of phase space points or some phase space volume.
 If the system is presumed to be ergodic, the average might also be obtained by integration over time.}.
 Without loss of generality, one can write this as a matrix product of some $2\,n\times m$ matrix ${\bf K}$ of the form \begeq \Sigma_{ij}={\bf K}\,{\bf K}^T \endeq where $m\ge 2\,n$~\cite{osc_paper}.